 Come to a WSET tasting and you will see what I mean.

 There are other factors that will dictate how much we can detect via the retronasal passage.

 We have enzymes in our mouths which will interact with the chemicals to either suppress or release aromas meaning that in some cases aromas are amplified and in others, they are removed entirely.

 For example, Sulphur which in wine can have the aroma of a struck match can be detected orthonasally but not retronasally.

 The warmth of your mouth will also help to release aromas.

 The colder something is the less you can taste it, think of an ice-cold beer, very refreshing but doesn't have a lot of flavour, by increasing the temperature we can identify more aromas.

 There is sadly a reason some drinks are served as cold as possible.

-When we smell we are engaging our Orthonasal receptors, by drawing air in through the nose we are bring aroma compounds within the air into contact with our olfactory receptors, this is where our sense of smell comes from.
+When we smell we are engaging our Orthonasal receptors, by drawing air in through the nose we are bringing aroma compounds within the air into contact with our olfactory receptors, this is where our sense of smell comes from.